 Finally, for issues where there is a form available, please use the form.
-Issues that have dedicated forms include each online quiz (for reporting technical issues that may arise during the quiz), reporting a missed quiz or midterm, and reporting a midterm scheduling conflict.
+Issues that have dedicated forms include each online quiz (for reporting technical issues that may arise during the quiz) and reporting a missed quiz or midterm.

 General inquiries about the course (e.g., questions about content, problems accessing content) except for research participation/SONA (see below) should be sent to the course email address: psy100day@utoronto.ca